 We made a big do in class now that the 2nd term is in.
 I told the children that they grew some more and now they are going to use their magic fingers to write number 1.
 However there are a set of rules to be followed whilst writing.

 We actually go through the rules before a writing session is happening and help and encourage the children.
 Please when the children happen to be writing at home do encourage the correct posture rules.
-If you have any queries we can discuss during parents’ day.
+If you have any queries please let me know.

 Other rules that the children follow are: